Turf Valley, Maryland: Residential development and cemetery controversy

-The Resort later was purchased by Nicholas B. Mangione of Mangione Enterprises.
+The Resort later was purchased by Nicholas Mangione of Mangione Enterprises.
 In 1979, Mangione in combination with the Gudelsky family company Percontee, planner William P. Brendle and attorney Bernard F. Goldberg petitioned to rezone the 646 acre project from three-acre lots to half-acre lots claiming 50 acres would be open space.
 The property was redeveloped for housing units alongside the golf course with sewer service approved in 1989.
 In 1985, the Catholic Archdioceses sold Donald R. Reuwer Jr. the graveyard of St. Mary's Church for $10,000.
 In 1991, H. Allen Becker developed Turf Valley Overlook housing development on a 3.5 acre St. Mary's Church parcel that contained Doughoregan Manor worker graves.
-Protesters requested Charles I. Ecker purchase the land for open space, but the development and clearing were allowed to proceed.
+Protesters requested that Charles I. Ecker purchase the land for open space, but development and clearing were allowed to proceed.